powerpoint voice over

 For Windows users, you can go to System Preferences and setup similar audio options.

-Step 5 - Start Slide Show Recording
+Step 5: Start Slide Show Recording

-Go to Slide show in the top menu and press Record Slide Show.
+Go to Slide show in the top menu and press the Record Slide Show Box.
 It will automatically start recording your audio as well as the slide timing as soon as it switches to the next screen.
 For Mac users the default option available is to Start from the Beginning.
 For Windows users, you would have the choice to either Start from the Beginning or Start from Current slide.

-Step 6 - Record narration for all slides together or one slide at a time
+Step 6: Record narration for all slides together or one slide at a time

 Recording has started once you are on this screen.
 If you are not ready yet, you can always use the pause button and resume once your mic and script are all set up.